rphii/gaki/README.md

 ### SOON™

 - search for file name
+- filter for file name
-- help for shortkeys
+- help for hotkeys
-- remap shortkeys
+- remap hotkeys
+- user defined program when "opening" files
 - multi-select is basically already in the code - it just has no application so far
+- rename file(s)
 - multiple panels basically already in the code via. tabs, but I do want multi-panels as well
 - other directory sorting methods
+- maybe: integrate fzf?